Updated Risk Alert: IRS Scrutiny of Abusive Micro-Captive Insurance Companies Can Increase a CPA Firm’s Professional Liability Risk

 • During 2020 and 2021, the IRS issued the following guidance:

-• Office of Chief Counsel Memorandum 20211701F finding a certain micro captive promotor’s program was similar to an abusive program described in IRS Notice 2016-66.
+• Office of Chief Counsel Memorandum 20211701F finding a certain Micro-Captive promotor’s program was similar to an abusive program described in IRS Notice 2016-66.

-Providing services to clients engaging in the Captive strategy, especially if an IRC §831(b) election has been made, increases the likelihood of an IRS audit and related professional liability risk.
+Providing services to clients engaging in the Micro-Captive strategy, especially if an IRC §831(b) election has been made, increases the potential of an IRS audit and related professional liability risk.
 For example, if the structure is found to be abusive and anticipated tax benefits are not received, the client may assert that the CPA improperly advised the client or should have warned the client about the potential loss of benefits.

-• Obtaining a thorough understanding of Notice 2016-66,
+• Obtaining a thorough understanding of the Proposed Regulations,

 While it may seem obvious, communications should be with the taxpayer, not the captive manager that purports to communicate on behalf of the taxpayer.